 About Cologne Cathedral

 Located on what was previously the site of a Roman villa, thought to have dated back to the fourth century as well as several increasingly larger churches, construction of the current Cologne Cathedral began in 1248.
-There was already a church on the site, but when the relic known as the Three Magi was brought there, it was felt a larger church was need to accommodate the hordes of pilgrims to the site.
+There was already a church on the site, but when the relic known as the Three Magi was brought there, thus making the cathedral one of the most important pilgrimage destinations in Europe, it was felt a larger church was need to accommodate the hordes of pilgrims who visited the site.

 Today, Cologne Cathedral is home to a wealth of important ecclesiastical art, the highlight of which is the Shrine of the Three Magi (or three Kings), thought to contain the skulls of the three wise men.